a-rhodes-vcu/information_extractor/README.md

             content_and_question.append([content_as_string,question_as_string])

 ```
 Then the cosine similarity is calculated.
 Cosine similarity is a measure of similarity between two non-zero vectors, and it is a common way of determining text similarity.
-The smallest cosine similarity is chosen.
+The smallest cosine similarity is chosen from the dataframe.
 ```
     for item in content_and_question:
         # transform the words in each inner list into a matrix that looks like this: